 - Intercalary Meristem: Intercalary meristem is present at the base of leaf or internodes.
 They are present on either side of the node.

 Once the cells of meristematic tissue divide to a certain extent, they become specialized for a particular function.
-This process is called differentiation.
+This process of attaining specialisation is called differentiation.
 Once differentiation is accomplished, the cells lose their capability to divide and the tissue becomes permanent tissue.
 Permanent tissues are of two types, simple permanent tissue and complex permanent tissue.

-(a) Simple Permanent Tissue: Simple permanent tissue is composed of similar types of cells.
+Simple permanent tissue is composed of similar types of cells.
 Simple permanent tissues are of three types, viz. parenchyma, collenchyma and sclerenchyma.

-(1) Parenchyma: The cells of parenchyma have thin cell wall.
-They are loosely packed; with lot of intercellular spaces between them.
+The cells of parenchyma have thin cell wall.
+They are loosely packed, with lot of intercellular spaces between them.
 Parenchyma makes the largest portion of a plant body.
-Parenchyma mainly works are packing material in plant parts.
+Parenchyma mainly works as packing material in plant parts.
 The main function of parenchyma is to provide support and to store food.
-In some plant parts, parenchyma has chlorophyll as well.
-In that case, parenchyma carries out photosynthesis and is then termed as chlorenchyma.
-In aquatic plants, large air cavities are present in parenchyma.
-This provides buoyancy to the plant, and then the parenchyma is known as aerenchyma.
+Parenchyma can be of special types, which are as follows:

-Stomata: The epidermis of leaves has small pores called stomata.
+The epidermis of leaves has small pores called stomata.
 A stoma is a composed of two guard cells which regulate the opening and closing of stoma.
 Stomata facilitates exchange of gases and transpiration.

-(b) Complex Permanent Tissue:
+Complex Permanent Tissue

 Complex permanent tissue is composed of different types of cells.
 Complex permanent tissues are of two types, viz. xylem and phloem.
 Xylem and phloem together make the vascular bundle in plants.